akshaykumarakkinapelli/Dictionary/README.md

 # Dictionary
-Enter a word to see if that's a valid enlish word or not
+Enter a word to see if that's a valid english word or not